kuzi-moto/PowerShell-Scripts/SlackExport-to-Teams/README.md

 * `-ConfigurationPath <path/to/config.json>` - [Optional] Path to the `config.json` file to use.
 By default this uses the directory the script is in
 * `-DataPath <path/to/data.csv>` - [Optional] Path to the `data.csv` file to use.
 By default this uses the directory the script is in
 * `-Resume` - [Optional] Add this switch to continue running the script from the last successfully sent message in the event of an error

+## Issues

+The most common issue so far is that Powershell 5 does not handle unicode characters very well.
+A lot of characters are encoded in the Slack export and are handled properly.
+Some characters are not, so I have included the decimal value for ones I have encountered.
+They are pretty easy to spot, using a missing character icon.
+To resolve, add the decimal value of the character to where the `$UnicodeChars` variable is assigned.
+A list of unicode characters and their decimal values can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_Unicode_characters#Special_areas_and_format_characters).